jcubic/lips/docs/docs/lips/extension.md

 ;; ==> #(10 11 12 13 14 15 16 17 18 19 20)
 ```

-You can define macro that create shorthand syntax like in JavaScript:
+You can define macros that create shorthand syntax like in JavaScript:

 ```javascript
 const x = 10;